Nigel2392/request_filters/README.md

 Add headers to the response which displays minimal information about the filters.

 ```
-ADD_FILTER_HEADERS:           bool                  = True  # Add headers to the response which displays minimal information about the filters.
+REQUEST_FILTERS_ADD_FILTER_HEADERS:           bool                  = True  # Add headers to the response which displays minimal information about the filters.
 ```

 #### Create a log entry for requests which have passed all filters.